CATEGORIES & CRITERIA

 - Details of the specialist knowledge, skills, and training the team provides to the industry, beyond the core service.

-SPECIALIST RETAILER OF THE YEAR
+SPECIALIST RETAILER OF THE YEAR - sponsored by V12 Retail Finance

 Who should you nominate?
 This category is for retailers who excel in a focused or unique segment of the cycling industry.
 This includes, but is not limited to, businesses specialising in areas such as: e-bikes, cargo bikes, specific cycling disciplines (e.g., gravel, mountain biking, track), custom bike builds, adaptive cycling, high-end performance, vintage bikes, or bespoke accessories and apparel.
 It is designed for those who offer a deep level of expertise and a tailored product or service offering beyond a general bike shop.

-Winner will be decided by a judging panel.
+Voting Method: The winner will be decided by a judging panel.

 Judging Criteria: Nominees will be evaluated on the following key areas:

 - Specialised expertise and range: The depth and breadth of their specialised product range and services, demonstrating a clear focus on their chosen niche.
-This includes the quality and relevance of their stock, and any unique services they offer.
+This includes the quality and relevance of their stock and any unique services they offer.

 - Exceptional customer service: The quality of their customer interactions, support, and after-sales care, tailored to the specific needs of their specialist clientele.

-- Staff Knowledge and skills: The expertise, training, and specialist knowledge of their team, ensuring they provide authoritative and insightful guidance to customers within their niche.
+- Staff Knowledge and skills: The expertise, training, and specialist knowledge of their team ensuring they provide authoritative and insightful guidance to customers within their niche.

 - An outline of the specialist niche and the unique value proposition you offer.